 Plus, when an MPLS circuit did fail, the cutover was not seamless, so phone calls and application sessions would drop, frustrating the affected workers and customers.

-Badgley found a better way when he discovered Talari’s SD-WAN solution.
-Talari creates a smart, responsive network that adapts in real time to bandwidth demands and actual network conditions.
-With Talari, Dayton Superior can ensure the best experience for critical applications and all applications take the best quality path over the network at all times.
+Badgley found a better way when he discovered Oracle's (formerly Talari) SD-WAN solution.
+Oracle (formerly Talari) creates a smart, responsive network that adapts in real time to bandwidth demands and actual network conditions.
+With Oracle (formerly Talari), Dayton Superior can ensure the best experience for critical applications and all applications take the best quality path over the network at all times.
 Phone calls, ERP, sales transactions, desktop virtualization and other essential business applications are assured priority over the network.
 “Users have a better experience with Talari,” says Badgley.
 “Even if a network problem occurs, phone calls and applications don’t drop, so they don’t have to reconnect.”

 For example, Dayton Superior recently experienced an MPLS outage in Ohio.
 WAN outages can be devastating for any business, interrupting customer service and halting sales.
-But with Talari instantly rerouting application traffic, it was business as usual until the company’s provider could restore service.
+But with Oracle (formerly Talari) instantly rerouting application traffic, it was business as usual until the company’s provider could restore service.
 “Downtime doesn’t happen very often, but when it does, we’re prepared,” says Badgley.